Product

 What’s The Difference Between Net Revenue vs. Net Income?

 The terms “net revenue” and “net income” are sometimes used interchangeably.
-When this is the case, people may be using “net revenue” to refer to profit minus all expenses, including overhead, licensing, and operational costs.
+When this is the case, people may use “net revenue” to refer to profit minus all expenses, including overhead, licensing, and operational costs.
 But that’s actually what net income is.

-Net income is defined as your total revenue minus all expenses, including costs of employee salary and benefits, manufacturing costs, rent, warehouse fees, licensing and permits, SaaS tech, training programs, insurance, and more.
+Net income is your total revenue minus all expenses, including employee salary and benefits, manufacturing costs, rent, warehouse fees, licensing and permits, SaaS tech, training programs, insurance, and more.

 Net revenue is technically just your total revenue minus those transactional expenses.

-Your net revenue can ensure that you’re staying mostly profitable in terms of transactions and that returns or deductions aren’t devouring profitability.
+Your net revenue can ensure that you’re mostly profitable in transactions and that returns or deductions aren’t devouring profitability.

-Your net income, on the other hand, can show you the true profitability of your business.
-It can flag costs that need to be changed, or signal that pricing needs to be altered.
+Your net income, on the other hand, can show you your business's true profitability.
+It can flag costs that need to be changed or signal that pricing needs to be altered.

 How to Calculate Net Revenue